viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Unit Tests

 The main benefit of writing unit tests is the confidence that your application will not break when making changes to its codebase.
-Strive for 100% coverage and enforce the minimum allowed code coverage by using a [static code analyzer](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis).
+Strive for 100% coverage, and enforce the minimum allowed code coverage by using a [static code analyzer](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis).
 If unit coverage is not sufficient, then do not allow completing the pull request.
 Developers are lazy and sometimes applying strict rules is the only way to ensure that unit tests are written.

 If somebody says that writing unit tests is the waste of time, then run from that person as fast as you can.
+Never compromise on the quality because it can backfire on you later.

+If you are a front-end developer, you can you [Jest](https://jestjs.io/), which is a JavaScript unit testing framework.
+I have tried it in Angular and React projects, and it works really well.

+For projects based on .NET, you can use either [nUnit](https://nunit.org/) or [xUnit](https://xunit.net/).
+Both of them are great, but I personally prefer xUnit.

 ## Static Code Analysis